robmosca/cubot/README.md

 In this repository you can find the code I used, both on the LEGO Hub (`cubot.py`) and on the Raspberry Pi (`picube.py` and `cube.py`).
-The software is customized on specific cube I used (GAN Monster GO Magnetic).
+The software is customized on the specific cube I used (GAN Monster GO Magnetic).

 To load the micropython module on the LEGO Hub I used VS Code with the [LEGO® MINDSTORMS® Robot Inventor extension](https://github.com/robmosca/robotinventor-vscode) I wrote.